aws-powertools/powertools-lambda-typescript/packages/idempotency/README.md

 The current implementation provides a persistence layer for Amazon DynamoDB, which offers a variety of configuration options.
 You can also bring your own persistence layer by extending the `BasePersistenceLayer` class.

-## Key features

-- Prevent Lambda handler from executing more than once on the same event payload during a time window
-- Ensure Lambda handler returns the same result when called with the same payload
-- Select a subset of the event as the idempotency key using JMESPath expressions
-- Set a time window in which records with the same payload should be considered duplicates
-- Expires in-progress executions if the Lambda function times out halfway through

 ## Usage

 To get started, install the library by running: